 Until recently, estrogen hormone replacement therapy (HRT) was the traditional way to treat menopausal symptoms and also prevent osteoporosis.
 However, recent evidence suggests estrogen can increase the risk of breast cancer, strokes and heart attacks.
 Because of this, estrogen supplementation after menopause is usually not used to prevent osteoporosis.

-Teriparatide (Forteo) is an anabolic medicine approved to treat men and postmenopausal women who have severe osteoporosis with a high risk of fractures.
-The man-made parathyroid hormone has been shown to stimulate new bone formation, decrease the risk of spinal fractures and improve bone density.
-It is given as a daily injection for up to two years.
+Teriparatide (Forteo) and abaloparatide (Tymlos) are anabolic medicines approved to treat men and postmenopausal women who have severe osteoporosis with a high risk of fractures.
+These man-made versions of parathyroid hormone have been shown to stimulate new bone formation, decrease the risk of spinal fractures and improve bone density.
+Each is given as a daily injection for up to two years.

 Romosozumab (Evenity), the most-recently approved medication, works by blocking sclerostin – a protein that stops bone from forming.
 It’s given by injection once a month for a year (after 12 months, it loses its effectiveness).
 It’s approved for postmenopausal women who have had fractures, are at very high risk for them or haven’t responded to other treatments.
 The drug comes with an FDA warning for an increased risk of heart attack, stroke and cardiovascular death.